stan-talisanalytics/aws-greengrass-telemetry-nucleus-emitter/README.md

   * Default: `true`
 * `mqttTopic`: the AWS IoT Core MQTT topic to publish to.
   * Default: `""`
+  * Optionally include `{core-device-name}` in topic, and it will be replaced with AWS IoT Thing Name from the running device.
+Example topic configure topic as `core-device/{core-device-name}/telemetry` and the published MQTT topic will be `core-device/my-example-iot-name/telemetry`

 * `telemetryPublishIntervalMs`: the interval, in ms, at which to publish real-time telemetry.
   * Default: `60000`
   * Minimum: `500`